U.S. News Rankings

-Ursinus College (UC) is a small, private school located about 20 miles from Philadelphia in the appropriately named town of Collegeville, Pa.
-The school issues a laptop computer to every accepted student, who can choose from nearly 30 majors to study.
-Freshmen at UC must enroll in the Common Intellectual Experience class, which gathers in small groups to discuss their beliefs and philosophies.
-Outside the classroom, UC students can get involved in more than 100 organizations, Greek life, and community service through the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).
+Ursinus College is a small, private school located about 20 miles from Philadelphia in the appropriately named town of Collegeville, Pennsylvania.
+The school issues a laptop computer to accepted students, who can choose from more than 60 majors to study.
+Freshmen at UC must enroll in the Common Intellectual Experience class, which brings students together in small groups to discuss their beliefs and philosophies.
+Outside the classroom, UC students can get involved in more than 100 organizations, Greek life and community service through the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).

 |School mission and unique qualities (as provided by the school):|